-Seminar Presentation: The resident is required to prepare one 60 minute presentation for ACPE credit on an approved critical care topic, complete with slides and handout.
+Seminar Presentation: The resident is required to prepare one 60-minute presentation for ACPE credit on an approved critical care topic.

 Medication Use Evaluation: The resident is required to conduct an MUE on an approved critical care medication and present the finding to pharmacy and hospital leadership.